teehuynh/Tuan-s-Introduction/bio.md

 My favorite program in CS 165 was the final project where we made our own entire program and I made a course schedule program in C++.

+I hope to make a great website by the end of this course.